-In a prior post, I suggested a Correctional Nurse Manifesto with seven propositions.
-This post discusses the meaning and importance of the first proposition:
+In our last post, we discussed the Correctional Nurse Manifesto with seven propositions.
+This post discusses the meaning and importance of the first.

-Correctional nurses treat inmates with the dignity and respect deserving of any patient
+Correctional nurses treat incarcerated persons with the dignity and respect deserving of any patient

-Henry was a strapping hulk of a man – previously part of a motorcycle gang – convicted of kidnapping, rape, and murder.
-He is known to scream obscenities at the nursing staff when they make rounds in the ad seg unit where he is housed due to many rules infractions in the medium security prison where you work.
+Joe is a large, intimidating man who is convicted of kidnapping, rape, and murder.
+He is known to scream obscenities at the nursing staff when they make rounds in the ad seg unit where he is housed due to many rules infractions in the medium/maximum security prison where you work.
 Now you see his name on your sick call list as you prepare for the morning round.

-Henry, and many inmates like him, are a part of the patient population most correctional nurses encounter day-in and day-out.
+Joe, and many individuals like him, are a part of the patient population most correctional nurses encounter day-in and day-out.
 They are not easy to care for and often not easy to face.
-Henry has done despicable things in his life and he isn’t improving during his stay at your facility.
-The security officers don’t think much of Henry and treat him with contempt.
+Joe has done despicable things in his life and he isn’t improving during his stay at your facility.
+The security officers don’t think much of Joe and treat him with contempt.
 It would be easy to do the same.
-Is Henry deserving of treatment with dignity and respect?
+Is Joe deserving of treatment with dignity and respect?
 Many would say ‘No’!